RunestoneInteractive/pythonds/_sources/Trees/SearchTreeImplementation.rst

        Which of the trees shows a correct binary search tree given that the keys were inserted in the following order 5, 30, 2, 40, 25, 4.

-    .. .. mchoicema:: bst_2
-    ..     :correct: a,c

-    ..
-Which the following sequences of insertions would produce the binary search tree shown below?

 Once the tree is constructed, the next task is to implement the